angadhn/MySite/_notes/Space Data Center Analysis.md

 \end{align}
 $$

-So, to achieve Starcloud's assumed power density of 312 W/m², solar technology would need to be **1.71x more efficient** than iROSA's 255 W/m².
+So, to achieve Starcloud's assumed power density of 312 W/m², their solar technology would need to be **1.71x more efficient** than iROSA.

-### Volume
+### Volume-based launch numbers

 {% marginfigure 'mf-id-1' 'assets/imgs/space-data-centers/iROSA-dragon.jpg' "iROSA canisters stowed in cargo Dragon's trunk.
 [Source](https://en.wikipedia.org/wiki/File:Crs-28-sep-1024x576.jpg)"  %}

 As done with the SAW module analysis (i.e., a pair of deployable blankets), we can use the stowed volume of an iROSA module to compute the number of launches.
 Sadly, this data is also not public but estimates can be made by examining its imagers stowed in a cargo Dragon as well as alongside humans for scale.
-The iROSAs packed into a cargo Dragon trunk and each blanket packed into a canister; the length of this canister can be assumed to be 3 m, a dimension that remains unchanged for either blanket as it rolls out.
+The iROSAs packed into a cargo Dragon trunk and each blanket packed into a canister; the length of this canister is assumed to be 3 m, a dimension that remains unchanged for either blanket as it rolls out.
 Each blanket's 18.3 m deployed span can be assumed to pack into a canister of diameter of 0.3 m.
 So two such canisters per iROSA leads to a packing density of

 $$
 \begin{align}